github/docs/content/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/about-the-github-advisory-database.md

 >[!NOTE] {% data variables.product.company_short %} keeps EPSS data up to date with a daily synchronization action.
 While EPSS score percentages will always be fully synchronized, score percentiles will only be updated when significantly different.

 At {% data variables.product.company_short %}, we do not author this data, but rather source it from FIRST, which means that this data is not editable in community contributions.
+For more information about community contributions, see "[AUTOTITLE](/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/editing-security-advisories-in-the-github-advisory-database)."

 ## Further reading